apache/beam/sdks/python/apache_beam/yaml/inline_python.md

     under the License.
 -->

-# Using PyTransform form YAML
+# Using PyTransform from YAML

 Beam YAML provides the ability to easily invoke Python transforms via the `PyTransform` type, simply referencing them by fully qualified name.